ukoloff/nvms/README.md

 After installation you should close command prompt (if any) and open new one to use `nvm$`.

+## Update

+For new version of nvm$ to install just repeat installation steps above.

 ## Credits

   * [Node.js](http://nodejs.org/)